Click here for Frequently Asked Questions on Thyroid Nodules.

 Are there non-surgical ways to shrink nodules that produce compressive symptoms?

 A number of different options may be considered, depending on the size, iodine avidity, and local clinical experience with emerging technologies.
 For some large nodules with reasonable iodine uptake, radioactive iodine administered alone, or in combination with recombinant TSH may be considered.
 Some centres have experience with injection of alcohol into nodules, to destroy tissue.
 Other investigators have used radiofrequency thermal ablation with some success Optimum first-line treatment technique for benign cystic thyroid nodules: ethanol ablation or radiofrequency ablation?
 AJR Am J Roentgenol.
 2011 Feb;196(2):W210-4 and Thyroid Nodules Treated with Percutaneous Radiofrequency Thermal Ablation: A Comparative Study J Clin Endocrinol Metab.
 2012 Sep 27.
+Other centres have reported very good success using image guided lasers to reduce the volume f and symptoms from thyroid nodues Outcomes and Risk Factors for Complications of Laser Ablation for Thyroid Nodules.
+A Multicenter Study on 1531 Patients J Clin Endocrinol Metab.
+2015 Aug 14:jc20151964.
 These approaches need to be considered often after a malgnancy has been ruled out, and many of the experimental approaches may not be available in all centres.